 Access to the Slave Statistics

-Not all registers survive, and only a few have been transcribed or digitized.
+Registers from just nine counties survive, and only a few have been transcribed or digitized.
 The records are organized by the name of the slaveowner, so for names of the enslaved you just have to search.
 The original documents should be accompanied by an index.

 For Prince George’s County, here’s a searchable transcription, alphabetical by slaveholder.
 PG Sl Stats Transcribed As always with copies: if you find a name of interest, check the original to be sure the transcription is accurate.
 Handwriting can be difficult.
 Transcription by Michael Hait (used with permission).